wormhole-foundation/docs.wormhole.com/docs/reference/environments/evm/relayer.md

 Check the [EVM page](../evm/README.md) for contract addresses on each supported blockchain.

-Check the [Hello Wormhole page](../../../tutorials/quick-start/hello-wormhole/README.md) for a quick example on using these interfaces!
+Check the [Hello Wormhole page](../../../tutorials/quick-start/hello-wormhole/README.md) for a quick example of using these interfaces!

 # Delivery Guarantees & Delivery Failures